-You’re probably aware at how cultural and lively the Spanish are – they’re world famous for hosting countless colourful celebrations and fun festivities all throughout the year, but things are just starting to kick off now.
+Easter in Spain is wonderful, always with fantastic festivities in the Sun.
+You’re probably aware at how cultural and lively the Spanish are.
+They’re world-famous for hosting countless colourful celebrations and fun festivities throughout the year.
+However, Easter really is something special across Spain.

-To get your first real taste of traditional Spanish fiestas, you should really go out and join in on your local Semana Santa celebrations.
+To get a real taste of traditional Spanish fiestas, you should really go out and join in with local Semana Santa celebrations.

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)